slash3b/slash3b.github.io/_drafts/2017-11-25-graphql-php7-and-symfony3.markdown

 Graphs are used to represent many real life objects "cases" such as network connections, relations between different object/peoples and etc.

-## GraphQL
+## What is GraphQL and why is it called that way ?
+> GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.

+> GraphQL is a query language that traverses your data graph to produce a query result tree.

-In a nut shell graphQL it is a declarative query language that allows us to query for the data we need, it also tends to be a replacement for REST api.
+GraphQL is a declarative query language that allows us to query for the data we need, it also tends to be a replacement for REST api.
 Thanks to this language single query can access multiple resources at once, thus making GraphQL faster and more efficient.

 <img height="70%" width="70%" align="left" style="margin-right: 20px;" src="/assets/images/simplified_restful_request_model.svg">
 Here is a simple REST request model, whenever we need to fetch/modify data we need to query appropriate endpoint, which may lead us, if it is the 3-rd level of REST,